- Find a Trail

 - Get Involved

-The trail is partially built on what was once a narrow-gauge railroad (built in 1907) that transported lumber from a sawmill on Glen Lake to the port town of Glen Haven on Sleeping Bear Bay.
-Today, the Glen Haven Historic District offers a refurbished general store, blacksmith shop, and cannery to explore what life was like here in the 1920s.
+The trail is built partially on what once was a narrow-gauge railroad (constructed in 1907) that transported lumber from a sawmill on Glen Lake to the port town of Glen Haven on Sleeping Bear Bay.
+Most of the trail, however, was not constructed on a former rail bed, and visitors will find steep grades of as much as 12 percent in some parts of the currently 21-mile route.

-The trail also connects travelers with the Port Oneida Rural Historic District, which showcases Midwestern turn-of-the-century farm life.
-The area includes a rare collection of more than a hundred buildings and farming sites dating back more than a century.
+Beginning at South Bohemian Road, you’ll head northwest to the Port Oneida Rural Historic District, which showcases Midwestern turn-of-the-century farm life.
+The area preserves a rare collection of more than a hundred buildings and farming sites dating back more than a century.
+Note that most of the Sleeping Bear Heritage Trail is paved except for the section of hard-packed crushed stone running through this historic district.

 Let me preface this by stating that our 19-mile ride included NONE of the hills.
 We started at the Dune Climb parking lot, on the 100th birthday of the nat'l park system which was cool, and rode north toward Glen Haven.
 The small town is really cute and very biker friendly.
 The trail is very well marked until you get past the town then you must look for the right hand turn onto Pine Haven Dr. You'll bike along the road for a short distance but it was very safe and not heavily traveled at all.
 One of the highlights was the Crystal River kayak launch.
 Stop and check out the clear water.
 Looks like fun!
 The entire path we rode was very smooth and plenty wide for riders.
 We stopped and turned around when we came to the gravel section because of our tires.
 So here's my commercial, if you aren't a member of RTC, please join today so that some of these awesome trails can come to fruition.
 Loved the Sleeping Bear Dunes area so much!